DImuthuUpe/AndroidPdfViewer/README.md

     .enableAntialiasing(true) // improve rendering a little bit on low-res screens
     // spacing between pages in dp.
 To define spacing color, set view background .spacing(0)
+    // spacing on the left and right if the pageFitPolicy is WIDTH in dp.
+To define spacing color, set view background .sideMargin(0)
     .linkHandler(DefaultLinkHandler)
     .pageFitPolicy(FitPolicy.WIDTH)
     .load();